shaikasheesh/AzureDE/README.md

-# AzureDE Project README
+# End to End Data Engineering Project Using Azure Cloud
+In detail Explanation can be found in Project_Details_updated.docx file

-Here is the Crisp detail on the project:
+# Here is the Crisp detail on the project:

 1) Raw Data is stored on the On-premise SQL Server